daqh/dubito-cli/README.md

 Dubito is a Python package that allows you to track Subito insertions.
 It's a simple tool that allows you to track subito insertions by specifying a query and some filters.
 It's useful if you want to track a specific product or if you want to track a product in a specific region or any product for a specific query.

+## Installation

+To install the package you can use pip:

+`pip install dubito`

 ## Example usage of the CLI

 This will download the first page of the query `gtx 1070` and save the data in a CSV file.